frc1678/server-2018/README.md

 ### More help

-If you need more help, and nothing here has worked for you, or what you need is not on here, contact Kenny (me) or Ethan (@kzhou and @etalbert on Slack).
+If you need more help, and nothing here has worked for you, or what you need is not on here, contact a server programmer.